matrix-org/synapse/docs/workers.md

 #### Notifying Application Services

-You can designate one worker to send output traffic to Application Services.
+You can designate one generic worker to send output traffic to Application Services.

 Specify its name in the shared configuration as follows: